ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/lab-exercise2.md

     As you perform the exercises in this lab, you may notice that any time I print out the *WK ID*, it will always be this value.

     The encryption in this exercise takes place in multiple calls.
-One may either encrypt all of the data in a single call to a function named *Encrypt()*, or may make multiple calls by performing one or more caalls to *EncryptUpdate()* followed by a call to *EncryptFinal()*.
+One may either encrypt all of the data in a single call to a function named *Encrypt()*, or may make multiple calls by performing one or more calls to *EncryptUpdate()* followed by a call to *EncryptFinal()*.
 This sample program uses the latter approach, so in the output you see two lines that say *In progress ciphertext is* that show the results so far after each *EncryptUpdate()* call and then a line that says *Final ciphertext is* after the call to *EncryptFinal()*.
-Decryption follows the same pattern-  two calls to *DecryptUpdate()* followed by a call to *DecryptFinal(), and the output in the program indicates this.
+Decryption follows the same pattern-  two calls to *DecryptUpdate()* followed by a call to *DecryptFinal()*, and the output in the program indicates this.

 2. The program for this exercise defaults to a key length of 256 bits.
 Try running with a key length of 128 bits: